danielrueckert/danielrueckert.github.io/content/authors/SabineFrank/_index.md

 ---
 # Display name
-title: Deborah Carraro
+title: Sabine Frank

 # Username (this should match the folder name)
 authors:
-- DeborahCarraro
+- SabineFrank

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Executive Assistant
+role: Adminstrative Assistant

 # Organizations/Affiliations
 organizations: